-Department 18: 4-H Fashion Revue

-Construction and Buymanship
+Department 18: 4-H Fashion Revue Shopping in Style Construction and Buymanship

-Judging-Tuesday, July 9 at 1:00pm.

-Kingman Expo Center

-Public Fashion Revue-Sunday, July 14 at 2:00pm at the Kingman Methodist Church Fellowship Hall
+Judging-Tuesday, July 8 at 1:00 pm.
+Kingman Expo Center Public Fashion Revue-Sunday, July 13 at 2:00 pm at The Hanger in Downtown Kingman

-- 1. Exhibitors will model outfits and conference judging on Tuesday, July 9 at 1:00pm at the Kingman Expo Center. - 2.
+- 1. Exhibitors will model outfits and conference judging on Tuesday, July 8 at 1:00 pm at the Kingman Expo Center. - 2.
 Limited to one entry per class, no more than five (5) entries/outfits total combined, construction and buymanship. - 3.
-Exhibitors will model at a scheduled time. - 4.
-All exhibitors must submit a 4-H Fashion Revue script and picture for each outfit by June 28, 2024 to the Extension Office.
+Exhibitors will model with their classes following entry order. - 4.
+All exhibitors must submit a 4-H Fashion Revue script and picture for each outfit by June 27, 2025 to the Extension Office.
 That can be emailed to kingmanksre@gmail.com - 5.
-Exhibitors 14 years of age and older must submit a cost per wear form for each outfit. - 6.
-Ribbons and premium money will be awarded only to those exhibitors that participate in both the judging and Public Fashion Revue. - 7.
+Senior and Intermediate Exhibitors must submit a cost per wear form for each outfit. - 6.
+Ribbons and premium money will be awarded only to those exhibitors who participate in both the judging and Public Fashion Revue. - 7.
 Only two (2) outfits will be modeled per exhibitor in the Public Fashion Revue.
 Please include outfit descriptions at pre-entry deadline. - 8.
-Please bring all Fashion Revue outfits to the Kingman County Expo Center on Wednesday, July 24 from 4-6:00pm to be on display during the Fair. - 9.
+Please bring all Fashion Revue outfits to the Kingman County Expo Center on Wednesday, July 23 from 4- 6:00pm to be on display during the Fair. - 9.
 All divisions will accept non-competitive Cloverbud entries. - 10.
 Recycled Clothing Project An item made of at least 50% recycled material (recycled means reusing an existing item in a new way).
 Could be remaking/redesigning a garment, repurposing a clothing item for a new use, etc. Must include sewing of some kind. - 11.
 Participants must be 10 years of age to participate in the State Fair Fashion Revue.
 Other stipulations apply.
-See Extension Office for details. - 12.
-A Grand and Reserve Grand Champion will be awarded at each level if quality merits.
+See Extension Office for details.

+12. A Grand and Reserve Grand Champion will be awarded at each level if quality merits.